Three Alternatives to Bankruptcy

 Debt Settlement is a more aggressive form of non-bankruptcy debt relief.
 In this program, you will pay monthly into the trust fund of the debt settlement company, to build up a settlement fund.
 Neither you nor the settlement company will make any payments to the creditors you select to put into the program.
 Again, not all creditors will participate, but in debt settlement, you are attempting to FORCE the creditor to take less than you owe, or else you will refuse to pay.

 Debt settlement can be effective to obtain reduction in debt up to 50% or more.
 But, as an alternative to bankruptcy, it carries the most risk.
 Debt settlement often results in the consumer getting sued.
 This creates a serious problem for the consumer.
 These debt settlement companies are not lawyers, and cannot represent their clients in court.
 In fact, they cannot even help with legal advice!
+These alternatives to bankruptcy often fail, costing thousands of dollars and years of wasted time.

 Frequently, clients come to me with lawsuits.
 They were in debt settlement programs, sometimes for years.
 They are really upset when I explain to them that they qualify for a chapter 7.
 These clients waste thousands of dollar and sometimes make payments for years only to finally file bankruptcy.
 Many of these client should NEVER have been in any payment program in the first place.
 The qualified for NO payment, in chapter 7.